rosu-2805/server-sdk/README.md

 ###  Spaces API
 ##### List of all spaces
-This session free method returns an entire list of all Server Spaces.
+This method returns an entire list of all Server Spaces.
 ``` C#
     var result = await apiClient.GetSpacesListAsync(cancellationToken);
     foreach(space in result.Items){